aedenj/what-the-chirp/README.md

 * edge-impulse-model.py

   This file is just the model code from Edge Impulse.

+* WhatTheChirp.zip

+  The Arduino sketch